Tanz0rz/haxe-fmod/docs/guides/handles-and-results.md

 instance.release();
 ```

 `Channel` handles end on their own when playback stops.
-Call `stop()` when you are done with one either way.
-That always frees the handle slot.
+The slot is reclaimed with the end callback, or by the next channel play or lookup.
+Call `stop()` to free it earlier.

 A handle that is never released holds a slot in the native table for the life of the process. `StudioSystem.liveHandleCount()` reports the number of live handles.
 Tests use it to catch leaks.